 After the racist comments made by the Book Outlet team on Twitter and their subsequent response to the public outcry, I no longer support or recommend Book Outlet.

 I’ve chosen not to delete this post because I’ve spoken about Book Outlet so much over the past months that I want to make sure that those searching my site for this post see this and know that I stand against businesses that don’t align with my anti-racist values.
-I’ve removed all links, including my referral links, from this post and suggest that you look at this post for other recommendations for places to get books at a discount.
+I suggest that you look at this post for other recommendations for places to get books at a discount.

 Have you used Book Outlet before?